dtikhonov/talks/ctags/ctags-slides.md

 # Outline

-- Short demo
+- Short Demo
 - Tools to create tag files
-- Setting up Vim
+- Exuberant Ctags
+- ctags command line
+- Which files to index
+- Specifying output
+- What Perl things are there?
+- A Contrived Example
+- What is inside tag files?
 - Basic Vim commands
-- What is inside tag files?
+- Fully Qualified Tags
-- Tag for other things
+- Tags for other things
 - Write your own tag-producing code
 - Merging tag files
 - Contribute to development